thecreatorguy/shakesearch/README.md

 title, and delete all meta text like copyright and table of contents- when searching for Shakespeare, people aren't looking for this.
 The unicode character will be "🙂", and will act as a bookmark.

+### Entry 5- 1:42PM December 20th, 2020
+Now that book-level metadata is removed (while all work-level content is unedited, like cast and acts remain) and markers/delimiters for a work are added, it's time to decide how to handle full-text search.
+I found [bleve](https://blevesearch.com/), which seems to be pretty lightweight for this, and similar to the effects of elasticsearch.

+The way these technologies work is they analyze the text within discrete *documents*, which means that I would not be able to just use the complete works text- it would have to be broken up.
+I think the best way to do this is with some intelligent splitting of lines to create something like a "page".
+If the text searched is across multiple pages, then I might need to duplicate pages- for example, looking at pages 1 and 2 of a book, I could index pages 1, 2, and the "page" that is the text from halfway down the first to halfway down the second.

+Onto the intelligent splitting part.
+Most of Shakespeare's works are in the format of a play, and seem to be of one of two different formats.
+The first feels more standard- the speaker is on one line, in all capital letters, followed by a period, then the content of their speech is on the lines following.
+The second format feels a bit different- The speaker is on an unindented line, immediately preceding the content of the speech, which continues indented until the next speaker on an unindented line.
+There are several exceptions, like the sonnets and several works at the end, but this is the majority, so I will begin with one of these as a test, probably the first.